gdmachado/pandas-beam-exercise/README.md

-# Hartree Partners coding test - Gustavo Machado
+# Pandas & Beam exercise

 This contains two solutions: one implemented using Pandas and other using Apache Beam (Python SDK).